Sounding Together ‘26: Talinup

 Application process

-Given increasing demand for this workshop over the years, applicants who have not attended a past Sounding Together may be preferenced.
+• Given increasing demand for this workshop over the years, we may consider preferencing applicants who have not attended in the past (we still strongly encourage past attendees to re-apply).

 Applications are assessed by Dale Gorfinkel & Aviva Endean, with Tone List present at the assessment to provide context.
-It is very important that local artists apply as if their application will be read by a stranger.
+It is very important that you apply professionally, and as if your application will be read by someone entirely unfamiliar to you and what you do.

-Please note that whilst the application form asks about driving, dietary needs and accessibility, none of these are used in the assessment process (this just streamlines the process of getting the information we need and planning ahead).
-In particular, we actually pride ourselves on making very good food that everyone can eat.
-The more challenging your dietary needs, the more fun it is 😈.
+Please note that whilst the application form asks about driving, dietary needs and accessibility, none of these are used in the assessment process.
+Obtaining this information in advance streamlines the process of getting the information we need and planning ahead.
+If we think we may not be able to accommodate your needs, we will be in touch prior to assessing the application.

 Cost